-A total of four hours' assessment split over three examination papers (2x I hour and 1x 2 hours) taken at the end of the two year course.
-70% of qualification.
+A total of three hours' assessment split over three examination papers taken at the end of the two year course, covering 70% of the qualification.

 A wide range of question types including: single mark, short answer and extended response questions.